Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 - The 49ers covered the spread in their only game when favored by 3.5 points or more.

-- Charlotte's games this year have hit the over one time in five opportunities (20%).
+- Charlotte's games this year have eclipsed the over/under one time in five opportunities (20%).

-- Charlotte is 1-0-1 against the spread and 2-0 overall this season when the team notches more than 35.2 points.
+- Charlotte is 1-0-1 against the spread and 2-0 overall in games when it puts up more than 35.2 points.

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.